-4. Required Courses: One semester of mathematics, which must be fulfilled by college-level credit hours (including AP credit or IB credit, but not exemption by SAT), and two college semesters of the same foreign language at the elementary level, or at least one semester above that level.
-The language requirement may also be satisfied by completion of four years of the same language other than English at the high-school level or above, or the equivalent.
+4. Required Courses: One semester of mathematics, which must be fulfilled by college-level credit hours (including AP credit or IB credit, but not exemption by SAT), and two college semesters of the same foreign language at the elementary level, or at least one semester above that level, i.e.at least one semester of intermediate level coursework at the university level.
+We will also consider candidates who have completed 4 years of comprehensive language study in a single non-native language before entering the university.
 Students with such a foreign language background who wish to be considered for admission to Phi Beta Kappa should notify the Phi Beta Kappa office (2110 Marie Mount Hall) in writing and provide the appropriate documentation (an official high school transcript) prior to the month of consideration.
 Juniors providing late documentation (after March 1) will be considered only as seniors.

-5. Distribution: The credit hours presented for Phi Beta Kappa must contain at least nine liberal arts credit hours in each of the three following areas: (a) arts and humanities, (b) behavioral and social sciences, (c) natural sciences and mathematics (including a laboratory science course).
-The laboratory science course cannot be fulfilled by AP or IB credit.
-All the courses in at least two of the three required areas must be completed at the University of Maryland, College Park, and in the remaining area no more than one AP or IB course can be used to fulfill the requirement.
+All of the courses in at least two of the three required areas must be completed at the University of Maryland, College Park, and in the remaining area no more than one AP or IB course can be used to fulfill the requirement.
 In general, Phi Beta Kappa will accept the CORE classification of courses.
 In satisfying the distribution requirement, however, a maximum of one course that satisfies multiple CORE categories, allotted to the category that helps the student the most, can be used.
 AP or IB History course credit will be considered as satisfying only the arts and humanities requirement.

 Recommended Criteria Include